What’s on Kayo Sports – TV Show Top 10 Highlights

 The 2019 AFL Finals have finally arrived, after a season filled with high intensity matches and lots of talking points has left eight teams still standing to fight it out for the greatest prize in Australian football.
 The West Coast Eagles are the defending premiers, but will have some stiff competition for this year’s Grand Final match up.

 |Sept 5-7||Finals Week 1|

 |Sept 20-21||Finals Week 3|

 The final round of the 2019 NRL Premiership continues this month, which will be followed by the long awaited Qualifying and Elimination finals, Semi-finals, Preliminary finals, and Grand Final on October 6.
 The Sydney Rabbitohs continue their fight as defending champs, but not without any challenges coming from the rest of the other remaining teams in the league.
 For the roundup of NRL fixtures, check out the list below:

 |Oct 6||Grand Final|

 6. Formula 1 World Championship

-The excitement continues with the Formula 1 Grand Prix races this June.
-From the practices to the qualifiers, and all the way to the grand prix, you can tune in to all three of the races that will be happening all month long.
-Check out the complete list of F1 Grand Prix races for July below:
+The excitement continues with the Formula 1 Grand Prix races this September.
+From the practices to the qualifiers, and all the way to the grand prix, you can tune in to two of the races that will be happening all month long.
+Check out the complete list of F1 Grand Prix races for September below: